Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Pickle Eggs

-- Hard Boil Eggs: Place eggs in a single layer in a saucepan.
+Place eggs in a single layer in a saucepan.
 Cover with water and bring to a boil.
 As soon as the water boils, remove from the heat and cover.
-Let sit for 12 minutes and then transfer to ice cold water for 5 minutes.
-(Or make in the Instant Pot.
-This is always my preference since they peel like a dream.)
+Let sit for 10 minutes and then transfer to ice cold water for 5 minutes.
+Then peel them.

 Variations